dbierer/php-class-notes/php-iii-may-2021.md

 ## TODO
 * Research other options to improve performance of VM on Mac
-* Which classes in PHP 8 no longer directly implement Iterator?

 ## VM
 Here are some things to do with the VM after installation